Do Go On - 396 - Rosemary Brown: A Musical Seance

 See his long white hair.

-And then people would put on a show and like people rushed the shows.
+And people would, yeah, put on a show and like people rushed the shows.

 Oh, there you go.

-That's one of the first, you know, manias.
+That's one of the first, you know, mania is paving the way for beetle.

 No kidding.